♫ Listening to: The Way That I Feel by GGOOLLDD ♫

 Add the basil, thyme, salt, and pepper.
 Stir well.

 Add the vegan cheese.
 I’ve used all kinds of vegan cheese for this, and they all taste delicious.
-The smoked provolone from Violife is exceptionally good.
+Violife is exceptionally good.

 Stir until cheese starts to melt.